Flutterando/Flutter-SOLID-Hasura-Firestore/README.md

-# firebase_todo
+# firebase_todo and hasura_todo

-A new Flutter project.
+Flutter using SOLID

 ## Getting Started